Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 Understanding Basis Risk

 Basis risk is the most significant drawback of parametric insurance.
 It's the gap between what you receive and what you actually lost.
 For example: a hailstorm hits your neighborhood, triggers your policy, and you receive $2,000 — but your actual vehicle damage comes to $3,800.
 You're still $1,800 short.
+This is called negative basis risk, and it can leave policyholders financially exposed despite the speed of payout.

 Conversely, the trigger could fire and your car sustains minimal damage, meaning you receive more than you lost.
 While that's financially favorable in the moment, insurers price policies to account for this — which is part of why premiums can run higher in some cases.